nimishbhandari/devmeet/README.md

 https://devmeet-n.herokuapp.com/

-> This is a social media platform where developers can connect and share their thoughts.
-This is a MERN stack application that includes authentication, profiles and forum posts.
+> This is a social media platform where developers can connect and share their thoughts, a MERN stack application that includes authentication, profiles and forum posts.

 ---